aasirvalji/VBAemailYourData/README.md

-# email_data_using_excel
+# What this does
-if u wanna email some data within a range of cells, use this just adjust it to ur needz
+Macro that collects data within a range of cells and sends it to an email address of your choice.